tgaytan/pto-management-system/README.md

 A deployed version of this application can be found at https://pto-management-system.onrender.com

+To test the site, the following credentials can be used
+email: trinidad@test.com
+password: password

 ## Installation

 1. Before installation, verify that the following is installed